wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-working-group.md

 When your Working Group reaches its maximum lifetime or it as resolved the problem, you must terminate your Working Group!

+![Passion](../images/ceremony-termination.png)

 Also, every Working Group will go through the Forming-Storming-Norming-Performing stages, similar to [Tuckman's Stages of Group Development](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development).
 When you find yourself in the Performing phase, it is important to continuously measure the passion, energy, and value (to members and stakeholders) of your event and members.

-![Passion](../images/ceremony-termination.png)
-Working GroupCommunity of Practice!

 ---